zlataovce/soundcloudify/README.md

  - You can use the prebuilt program in releases or you can compile from source.

 ## Compiling from source
-You now need to install Visual Studio C++ Build Tools to compile soundcloud-lib.
  - Install soundcloud-lib and pyinstaller with pip.
  - Run the following command in the source directory: pyinstaller --onefile --hidden-import sclib soundcloudify.py
  - Open the dist directory and use the soundcloudify.exe file!